Lori Tan Chinn

-Lori Tan Chinn is an American actress and comedian.
-She was a recurring character in the Netflix series Orange Is the New Black and currently stars as Awkwafina's Grandma on Comedy Central's Awkwafina Is Nora from Queens (2020–present.)
-Chinn began her acting career on Broadway, where she played Miss Higa Jiga in Lovely Ladies, Kind Gentlemen (1970.)
+Lori Tan Chinn (born 1948 or 1949) is an American actress and comedian.
+She played Mei Chang in the Netflix series Orange Is the New Black and Awkwafina's grandmother on Comedy Central's Awkwafina Is Nora from Queens (2020–2023).
+Chinn began her acting career on Broadway, where she played Miss Higa Jiga in Lovely Ladies, Kind Gentlemen (1970).
 She was also a notable member of the Katherine Dunham Company and performed African dance with Syvilla Fort.

 Early life

-Chinn was born in Seattle, Washington.
-She is of Hoisan, Chinese descent.
+Lori Tan Chinn was born in 1948 or 1949, the daughter of Hoisan Chinese immigrants to the United States.
+She grew up in Seattle, Washington.

 Chinn moved to New York City by herself in 1969.